-Especially for the type of websites that are heavier in content like e-commerce websites, this can take away some frustration coming from long waiting times.
+Especially for the types of websites that are heavier in content, like e-commerce websites, this can take away some of the frustration coming from long waiting times.

 More traffic on these websites will also lead to an increase in conversions for advertisers because not only websites but also ads will load faster.

-This prevents that ads pop up unexpectedly and interrupting the user experience.
+This prevents ads from popping up unexpectedly and interrupting the user experience.

 When you come across a video ad disguised as a post on Facebook or Instagram while scrolling down, that is an example of an outstream video.

-In comparison, mid-rolls are ads that are playing in the middle of another video.
+In comparison, mid-rolls are ads that play in the middle of another video.

 Therefore, they are called instream videos.
 The same goes with ads playing before a video starts (pre-roll) or at the end of one (post-roll).